First impression matters.

 - 69% of those new hires stick with a company for at least three years when it has a well-structured onboarding program

-Therefore, to consider the hiring process for a specific position successful, employers need first to make sure that their new hires will not leave the company soon.
+To consider the hiring process for a specific position successful, employers need first to make sure that their new hires will not leave the company soon.
 That said, it is important to show them from day one that you as an employer care about them and respect the fact that these people will be the people who will drive the company’s overall performance in the near future.
 Thus, you will help them keep alive, and maybe enhance, their excitement and motivation for joining you.
 (Also read: 7 ways recruiters can increase the offer-to-joining ratio)

 When do you make the first impression in employee onboarding?